Where did our funding come from?

 - For example, if the fee to attend an event is $1,000 and the value of dinner provided is $100, the $1,000 is defined as total or gross receipts and the $100 as event revenue.
 The difference ($900) is defined as contribution revenue.
 On Form 990, page 9 the $100 is included on line 8a; the $900 contribution on line 1c.

 - Also, on Form 990 you net the cost of a special event against just “event revenue” not the total revenue from the event, which can make the event appear to be losing money, which is not the case with any of our events.
-For example, Chef’s Gala and Winged Foot generated approximately $1.3 million and $1 million, respectively.
-Proceeds after expenses were $0.8 million and $0.5 million, respectively.
+For example, the Chef’s Gala and Winged Foot golf tournament generated approximately $3.4 million of total revenue in 2012.

 How do you determine your executive pay?